Taylor Walls Preview, Player Props: Rays vs. Mariners

 Mariners Pitching Rankings

-- The Mariners have a 3.71 team ERA that leads all MLB pitching staffs.
+- The Mariners have the first-ranked team ERA across all MLB pitching staffs (3.74).

-- The Mariners give up the sixth-fewest home runs in baseball (154 total, 1.1 per game).
+- Mariners pitchers combine to give up the eighth-fewest home runs in baseball (157 total, 1.1 per game).

-- In his most recent time out on Sunday, the right-hander threw three innings against the New York Mets, giving up three earned runs while surrendering six hits.
+- The righty's most recent time out was on Monday against the Cincinnati Reds, when he threw five innings, surrendering five earned runs while allowing four hits.

+- The 23-year-old has put up an ERA of 4.50, with 8.7 strikeouts per nine innings, in 14 games this season.
+Opponents are batting .230 against him.

 © 2023 Data Skrive.
 All rights reserved.